 NI Direct

-Ante-natal classes provide expecting parents with information about pregnancy, labour, giving birth and early parenthood.
-Ante-natal classes aren’t compulsory but are recommended, and you are entitled to take time off work so you can attend.
+Antenatal classes offer expecting parents information about pregnancy, labour, giving birth and early parenthood.
+You are not required to go to antenatal classes, but they are recommended, and you are entitled to take time off work to go.

 Different types of classes